View more random threads:

 - What is contract of bailment when and how can it be revoked

-- Who are the persons by whom contract may or must be...Contract of pledgeQ.
+- Define consideration, when consideration or object of an...Contract of pledgeQ.
 What is meant by pledge and state the rights and duties of pownor and pawnee.
 (1993)

 Q. What are the rights of a awnor and Pawnee.
 Can a person other than the owner make a valid pledge.
 (1995)